jigoshop/Jigoshop-eCommerce/readme.txt

 = Will Jigoshop eCommerce work with X theme? =

-Jigoshop eCommerce will in theory work with any theme, but of course, certain parts may need to be styled using CSS to make them match up.
+Jigoshop eCommerce will in theory work with any theme, but of course, certain parts may need to be styled using CSS to make them match up - that's why we created the Layout Manager.
 We've added default styling for Twenty Thirteen,Twenty Fourteen,Twenty Fifteen,Twenty Sixteen and...WooThemes.
 We're developing custom themes for the plugin - they should be available soon!

 If you need a theme built, or have a theme that needs styling, <a href="http://www.jigoshop.com/contact/">give us a shout</a> and we may be able to assist.